Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: General-purpose reduction methods

 \subsubsection{Dynamic mode decomposition}

-Among the conceptually most simple yet effective non-intrusive methods are dynamic mode decomposition (DMD) \cite{Schmid.2010} and the eigensystem realization algorithm \cite{Juang.1985}, both non-intrusive linear approaches for constructing linear ROMs, i.e., linear latent dynamics on a linear subspace.
-Both approaches employ SVD to identify and truncate the principal linear modes from trajectory snapshot data.
-An extension of DMD to systems with inputs or controls (DMDc) is presented in \cite{Proctor.2016}, providing a ROM:
+Among the conceptually most simple yet effective non-intrusive methods {is} dynamic mode decomposition \abk{DMD} \cite{Schmid.2010,Haller.2024}, {a} non-intrusive linear approach to construct linear ROMs, {\ie}, linear latent dynamics on a linear subspace. {DMD} employ{s} SVD to identify and truncate the principal linear modes from trajectory snapshot data.
+An extension of DMD to systems with inputs or controls \abk{DMDc} is presented in \cite{Proctor.2016}, providing a ROM: